What is addiction?

 - Lethal dose of pure fentanyl is about the size of a few grains of salt.

-- In Fairfax County, 2018 Police reporting indicates fentanyl has been found combined with cocaine, methamphetamine, heroin, ketamine and synthetic cannabinoids.
+- In 2020 in Fairfax County, police reporting indicates fentanyl has been found combined with cocaine, methamphetamine, heroin, ketamine and synthetic cannabinoids.

 - Now present in illegal U.S. drug markets.